telus/tds-core/guide/contributing/developer-guide.md

 ## Write some code

-The [codebase overview](codebase-overview.md) will help you understand the structure of the codebase and the conventions being followed.
+Read the [codebase overview](/codebase-overview.md) to understand the structure of the codebase and the conventions being followed.

 If you need to create a new component, run the scaffolding script to generate the basic folder structure, React component, documentation, and base unit tests for a new component.